 Empathy: Set ground rules that personal attacks are not acceptable and will not be tolerated.
-Watch for signs that conflict is becoming unhealthy and take appropriate corrective action.
+Watch for signs that conflict is becoming unhealthy, and take appropriate corrective action.
 Colleagues are to be treated as teammates not as adversaries.

 Communication: Listen actively with focused attention.
-Clarify, Confirm, Correct the conclusions that are made to ensure crystal clear clarity.
+Clarify, Confirm, and Correct the conclusions that are made to ensure crystal clear clarity.

 Follow Through: Get a commitment to follow through on the agreed outcomes.
-Set expectations and accountabilities and a follow through process.
+Set expectations and accountabilities and a follow-through process.